All ArticlesTestosterone Therapy

 Patients who need mid-protocol adjustments — those whose hematocrit trends upward early in treatment, or whose initial response is not what labs predicted — also benefit from the flexibility injections provide.

-Pellets are a legitimate, well-studied delivery method, and certain patients genuinely do better with them from both a clinical and lifestyle standpoint.
-The strongest candidates tend to be patients who strongly prefer not to self-inject — for whom the idea of home injections is a persistent barrier.
-For these patients, a quarterly in-office visit is a meaningful quality-of-life advantage.
+Pellets are a legitimate, well-studied delivery method, and there are patients for whom they make clinical sense — even though Vitality does not offer them.
+The strongest candidates tend to be patients who have a strong, persistent aversion to self-injection, and for whom a quarterly in-office insertion is a meaningful quality-of-life advantage.

 What Vitality Texas Uses and Why